xuan-liang/ggmatplot/README.md

 structure.

 The plot specifies the plot type as `plot_type = "both"`, which is a combination of ‘point’ and ‘line’ plots.
-It customized using `ggmatplot()` parameters and a `ggplot` theme as well.
+It is further customized by using `ggmatplot()` parameters and a `ggplot` theme as well.

 ``` r
 USPersonalExpenditure